7+ Must-try Inbound Marketing Strategy Ideas in 2023

 - Sharing-friendly: as you go omnichannel, videos will be valuable resources to feed your social media channels.

-- High engagement: the exist of people and animations in the video drive engagement better than text and image
+- High engagement: tthe exist of people and animations in the video drive engagement better than text and image, that’s why considering the integration of a text to video generator into your toolkit is a wise move.

 - Convenience: easy for audience to consume the content when they are not in front of the screen or when they have little time to skeam through the text format